bigbeefus/DMod40k/content/Faction Changes/Chaos Space Marines.md

 **Options**:
 * May take items from the **Melee Weapons**, **Ranged Weapons**, **Chaos Rewards**, **Special Issue Wargear**, and/or **Chaos Artefacts** section of the wargear list.
-* Alternatively, the Grim Surgeon may replace all of his wargear (excluding the Narthecium) with Tearminator armour, a power weapon, and a combi-bolter (**40** pts)
+* Alternatively, the Grim Surgeon may replace all of his wargear (excluding the Chirurgeon) with Tearminator armour, a power weapon, and a combi-bolter (**40** pts)
     * A Grim Surgeon in Terminator armour may then take items from the **Terminator Weapons**, **Chaos Rewards**, **Special Issue Wargear**, and/or **Chaos Artefacts** section of the wargear list.
 * May take the Veterans of the Long War special rule (**5** pts)
 * May take a single **Mark of Chaos** from the wargear list.